redteaminfra/redteam-infra/documentation/training.md

 ### SSH Stanza

 When infrastructure is provisioned, an SSH Stanza will be produced that relies on you having a key in this repository.

 SSH usage is the core of how we do our work on the Red Team.

 More on this later . . .

 ## ARCHITECTURE

-Dual hosted in Amazon Web Services (AWS) and Internally
+Dual hosted in Oracle Cloud and Amazon Web Services (AWS)

 Designed to be repeatable, modular, dynamic, auditable and secure.

 Key technologies used for the deployment

-- Vagrant - Deployment

 - Puppet - Provisioning